OlhaPetrovych/Computational-Folklore-Analysis-RStudio-Beginners/README.md

 # Course Overview

 Welcome to the **“Computational Analysis in RStudio for Beginners:
 Analyzing Ukrainian Folklore”** course!
-This course is designed for students interested in computational text analysis in the context of Ukrainian folklore studies.
+This curriculum is designed for students interested in computational text analysis in the context of Ukrainian folklore studies.
 Over a series of seminars, students will learn how to use the R programming language to analyze textual data,